serrasinem/FASTDial/IntentTutorial.md

 	{
     "session_id": "aaa111a1-1aaa-11aa-1a1a-1a1aa11a11a1",
     "message_type": "MACHINE_UTTERANCE",
-    "message": "The current balance on your checking account is 100 \\u20ac.
+    "message": "The current balance on your checking account is 100 €.
 Can I help you with anything else?"
 	}

+To see a brief example of how to implement a Telegram backend please check the source file /FASTDial/src/fastdial/interfaces/telegram/MidwareSimulation.java .
+Telegram Interface simply calls the callAPI method in this file, which generates an APIRequest object using a json object exemplified as the client calls above.